rxon54/MRATS/technical_plan.md

 # Technical Implementation Plan

+> Status Note (2025-08-08): This plan reflects the initial simplification phase transitioning from the Spotirec tool.
+Since then, additional automation (segmentation + Whisper.cpp + Ollama summarization) has been implemented in the current codebase.
+Some elements here (pure mp3 mode, minimal feature set) have evolved; see README and project_requirements_document.md addendum for current scope.

 ## Overview
 This document outlines the technical approach for simplifying the Spotirec tool into a focused meeting audio recorder that captures system audio and microphone input without complex detection or metadata handling.